Bonkeyzz/Touhou-Shining-Shooting-Star-Linux/README.md

 ## Changes/Fixes

 1. Added overload for Dpi.GetDpi() Function to accept custom Dpi value.
-2. Added new configuration entries under Mode (DPIX, DPIY)
+2. Added new configuration entries under Mode (DpiX, DpiY)
 3. Added a new windowSize value (3 = 1920x1080) (Not confirmed to work.
 Can be changed in the config.)

 ## Installation